radio-alice/flounder/README.md

 - proxy {user}.flounder.online to flounder.online/user/{user} with default path being index.gmi
 - proxy {user}.flounder.online/static/style.css to flounder.online/static/style.css
 - limit body to 32KB

+Flounder requires two servers -- an https server and a gemini server.
+For my deployment, I use nginx and molly-brown.
+Much of the routing and settings occurs at this level.
+I will add this to the documentation once it is more stable.